 WisCEL enables increased student engagement, student achievement, academic mastery, performance skills, and self-efficacy by providing opportunities on campus that support learning community and prepare students for life-long learning.

-WisCEL centers are located in College Library and Wendt Commons.
-The centers operate in partnership with the libraries in order to encourage both informal and formal learning and full-capacity space usage.
+The WisCEL center is located in College Library.
+The center operates in partnership with the libraries in order to encourage both informal and formal learning and full-capacity space usage.

 WisCEL has four core areas that serve as the framework for our current work and future growth: